skipoleschris/cucumber-sbt-plugin/README.markdown

 * cuke4dukeVersion - Allows overriding the version of cuke4duke that will be used (default: 0.4.3)
 * picoContainerVersion - Allows overriding the version of PicoContainer used by cuke4duke (default: 2.11.2)
 * prawnVersion - Allows overriding the version of the prawn gem that will be used (default 0.8.4)
+* opensslVersion - Allows overriding the version of the openssl gem that will be used (default 0.7.3)
 * featuresDirectory - The location cucumber looks in for feature files (default: info.projectPath / "features")
 * reportPath - The directory that will be used for report generation (default: outputPath / "cucumber-report")
 * htmlReportPath - The name of the file that the html report will be generated into (default: reportPath / "cucumber.html")